aghayev-3/Arch/installation_guide.md

 * `modprobe dm_mod` to load the Device Mapper kernel module to Linux, don't worry about it too much, it makes LVM possible :)
 * `vgscan` to scan for volume groups
 * `vgchange -ay` to activate all volume groups
+* Now we can finish formatting the logical volumes as ext4
+* `mkfs.ext4 /dev/volgroup0/lv_root` and `mkfs.ext4 /dev/volgroup0/lv_home`
+* `mount /dev/volgroup0/lv_root /mnt` to mount the volume at /mnt
+* This makes the file system on that logical volume accessible at the /mnt directory.
+* `mkdir /mnt/boot` to create a boot directory to mount the boot partition
+* `mount /dev/<partition_2> /mnt/boot` to mount the partition at /mnt/boot
+* Don't worry about mounting the first partition for now, we still have some work to do there :)
+* `mkidr /mnt/home` and `mount /dev/volgroup0/lv_home /mnt/home` to mount home volume at /mnt/home

 ### Notes: